 Galen of Pergamum popularized the idea that mixes of four bodily fluids or humors resulted in four personality types or temperaments.
 The Melancholic personality type, which can be seen as the conceptual predecessor of Neuroticism, was characterized by being mentally unbalanced, fearful, anxious, or sad, and according to Hippocrates due to too much black bile.

-Neuroticism mean levels change throughout the lifespan as a function of personality maturation and social roles but also the expression of new genes.
+Neuroticism means levels change throughout the lifespan as a function of personality maturation and social roles but also the expression of new genes.
 Generally speaking, the influence of environments on neuroticism increases over the lifespan, although people probably select and evoke experiences based on their neuroticism levels.
 It has been shown that people change in neuroticism after positive or negative life experiences.

-Disorders associated with elevated neuroticism include mood disorders, such as depression and bipolar disorder, anxiety disorders, eating disorders, schizophrenia and schizoaffective disorder, dissociative identity disorder, and hypochondriasis.
+Disorders associated with elevated neuroticism include mood disorders, such as depression and bipolar disorder, anxiety disorders, eating disorders, schizophrenia, and schizoaffective disorder, dissociative identity disorder, and hypochondriasis.
 Mood disorders tend to have a much larger association with neuroticism than most other disorders.”

 “Stables are emotionally calm, unreactive and unworried.”

 “Extraverts are sociable and crave excitement and change, and thus can become bored easily.
 They tend to be carefree, optimistic and impulsive.”

 “Introverts are reserved, plan their actions and control their emotions.
 They tend to be serious, reliable and pessimistic.”